rantahar/introduction-to-mpi/_episodes/06-nonblocking.md

 > Here is the blocking example again.
 > Fix the problem using `MPI_Isend`, `MPI_Irecv` and `MPI_Wait`.
 >
+> If you encounter a segmentation fault,
+> think about whether a buffers have been
+> released by MPI before you free them.
+>
 > ~~~
 > #include <stdio.h>
 > #include <stdlib.h>